 Good Friday is celebrated here with grandeur.
 During this time, the pilgrims carry a holy wooden cross and climb the hill.
 The ashram is also known for its generosity: it feeds many hungry mouths every day.
 Moreover, the Kurisumala Ashram does not permit food to be wasted by its residents and guests.

-Kurisumala Ashram has a large prayer Hall.
+Kurisumala Ashram has a large prayer hall.
 Devotees pray and meditate here.
-Near to the monastery lie numerous dairy farms that produce over 1500 litres of milk every day.
-There are twelve sub-mounds on Kurisumala hill, and highest place is known as the ‘Resurrection Garden’.
+Near to the monastery lie numerous dairy farms that produce over 1500 l of milk every day.
+There are twelve sub-mounds on the Kurisumala Hill, and the highest place is known as the ‘Resurrection Garden’.